 “What actually happens to my rubbish when they take it away?”

 Three things can happen to your rubbish and it’s important to know what they might be:

-- If you use a cowboy they’ll probably just fly-tip it in a wood or country lane and leave the council to clean up (and you, the council tax payer to foot the bill)
+- If you use a less reputable company there’s a possibility the waste could be fly-tipped, which would leave the council to clean it up (and you, the council tax payer, to foot the bill).

 “Why do I need to care?”

 The law states you are responsible for your waste.
 You need to know who collects it and what they’re going to do with it.
 It’s called Duty of Care and you are responsible for the disposal of your waste in line with legislation.
 Tom White Waste will provide you with a transfer note to ensure you comply with the law and give you peace of mind that your waste is being processed and disposed of in the most environmentally friendly way possible.

 “How do I get them to turn up on time?”